-After treatment, prevent sun exposure by applying sun block – SPF 30 or above.
-The Natural Beauty Spot recommends a reflective SPF, ie True Solutions SPF 30.
+After treatment, prevent sun exposure by applying sun block – SPF 50 or above.
+Skin Plus Beauty / Natural Beauty Spot recommends a reflective SPF.
 In the first few days after treatment, don’t scrub or rinse the treated areas with abrasive skin cleaners; don’t use Vitamin A or glycolic acid products on the area for approx 48 hours.
 The Therapist will also advise you of any additional precautions and you will be given a post IPL care sheet.

 Can IPL damage or burn the skin?

-Energist as used by NBS being more advanced than other systems, has a separate cooling system around the treatment head and also has an in built cooling system.
+Solari as used by Skin Plus Beauty / Natural Beauty Spot being more advanced than other systems, has a separate cooling system around the treatment head and also has an in built cooling system.
 This provides effective and safe treatment.
 Treatment being performed correctly will not burn or damage the skin.